 Ever stood at the base of a dramatic cliff on a hike and wondered what the view would be like from the top?
-For most of us, the world of technical rock climbing feels a step too far.
+For many hikers, traditional rock climbing feels like a completely different world.
 But what if there was a way to traverse spectacular mountain faces, with all the exposure and adrenaline, but with a fixed safety system to guide you?

 Welcome to the world of Via Ferrata.